Heart and Soul, Inc.

 I have worked with Heart and Soul for 3 years.
 My recovery experience consists of the coping skills I have formed over the years to manage my mental health challenges.
 Some of these include sleep, nutrition, exercise, and socialization.
 It is also important for me to do the things I love to do most which are my favorite hobbies.
 I enjoy gardening, cooking, reading, and watching movies.
 It is important for me to work in a job which excites and motivates me.
 I am able to do that working with Heart and Soul's Seeing Through Stigma.
 I enjoy working with the peers in recovery and getting to now them and scheduling the panels.
 I also enjoy pairing the panelists with the panels.
 More...

-I've been with Heart and Soul since July 2015.
-Learning about mental wellness and peer support is life-affirming for me.
-I enjoy using my skills to advocate for mental health.
-Above all, I love feeling so connected to my co-workers, and whenever I need to talk about something, I know I will be understood.
+I joined Heart and Soul in July 2015.
+Learning about mental wellness and peer support has been life-affirming for me.
+It is especially gratifying to use my skills to advocate for the mental health community.
+Above all, I love feeling so connected to my co-workers; whenever I express myself, I know I will be understood.

-My hobbies are speedsolving the New York Times crossword puzzles; Calligraphy; Zentangle art; Love of music, especially Jazz and Gypsy Swing music; History buff; Following current events and being politically active; Networking with my many friends on Facebook.
-Museum-going in San Francisco; Asian culture and cooking.
+My hobbies are speed-solving the New York Times crossword puzzles; Creative pursuits such as calligraphy and Zentangle art; Love of music, especially Jazz and the Gypsy Swing music of Django Reinhardt; Reading and the study of history; Following current events and being politically active; Networking with my many friends on Facebook; Museum-going in San Francisco; Celebrating my Asian heritage; and the joy of cooking.